pfroud/JVisa/README.md

 G&uuml;nter set up [JNAerator](https://github.com/nativelibs4java/JNAerator) and [Java Native Access](https://github.com/java-native-access/jna) to interact with VISA DLLs.
 That was a significant step forward.

-However, there are some issues in the original JVisa:
+However, there were some issues in the original JVisa:

 * Confusing inheritance between the `JVisa` and `JVisaInstrument` classes
 * Only one instrument can be opened at a time